josephmilla/election/README.md

 Election
 ========

-Client-server application that accelerates the voting and counting of ballots written in Visual Basic.
+Client-server application that accelerates the voting and counting of ballots.

-(Made in 2009)
+(Written in Visual Basic.
+Made in 2009.)